Back up a Configuration Manager site

-When there is more than one database file on a computer, consider storing the file in a subfolder that indicates the user profile associated with the database file.
-For example, you could have one database file in E:\ConfigMgr_Backup\SCUP2011\User1 and another database file in E:\ConfigMgr_Backup\SCUP2011\User2.
+When there's more than one database file on a computer, consider storing the file in a subfolder that indicates the user profile associated with the database file.
+For example, you could have one database file in

 User state migration data

-Select the site system that hosts the state migration role, and choose State migration point in Site System Roles.
+Select the site system that hosts the state migration role.
+Then select State migration point in the Site System Roles pane.

 About the SMS Writer service

-The SMS Writer is a service that interacts with the Volume Shadow Copy Service (VSS) during the backup process.
-The SMS Writer service must be running for the Configuration Manager site back up to successfully complete.
+The SMS Writer is a service that interacts with the Windows Volume Shadow Copy Service (VSS) during the backup process.
+The SMS Writer service must be running for the Configuration Manager site back up to complete successfully.